 Did the PUCO consider public opinion in this case?

 In April and May 2014, the PUCO held five local public hearings to provide the public an opportunity to express their views regarding AEP Ohio’s electric security plan application.
 Hearings were held in Canton, Columbus, Lima and Marietta.

 History of deregulation

 A law enacted in 1999 restructured Ohio’s electric industry by changing the way customers shop for electricity.
 The law, which took effect January 2001, provided for a five-year market development period.
 During this time, the utilities’ rates were frozen to allow a competitive retail market to develop.

 As the end of the market development period neared, there was a growing concern that an immediate shift to market-based rates in 2006 would not be in the best interest of customers.
-To minimize the effects of rate “sticker shock” and transition customers to market-based rates, the Public Utilities Commission of Ohio (PUCO) worked with Ohio’s electric utilities to develop rate stabilization plans.
+To minimize the effects of rate “sticker shock” and transition customers to market-based rates, the PUCO worked with Ohio’s electric utilities to develop rate stabilization plans.

 The rate stabilization plans, along with other changes, eliminated market uncertainty and provided customers with stable rates.
 Most of these plans expired at the end of 2008.
 In 2008, the Ohio General Assembly passed Senate Bill 221 to keep electric rates stable going forward, create jobs, implement energy efficiency and expand Ohio’s renewable and advanced energy industry.
 The new law incorporated a new system under which rates would be approved by the PUCO beginning in 2009.
 Senate Bill 221 also outlined alternative paths for electric utilities to implement different forms of market-based pricing.

-The entire case record, including the company’s application and accompanying testimony is available on the PUCO website.
+The entire case record, including the company’s application, accompanying testimony and the Commission’s order is available on the PUCO website.
 Click on the link to Docketing Information System (DIS) and search for case number 13-2385-EL-SSO.